kitschpatrol/docker-gitbox/README.md

 **Git [SMART-HTTP] (https://git-scm.com/book/en/v2/Git-on-the-Server-Smart-HTTP) Access:**

-The git smart-http daemon running on git box allows a more traditional approach to accessing your repositories.
+The git smart-http daemon running on gitbox allows a more traditional approach to accessing your repositories.
 This is similar to what most use with hosted repositories such as github.

     git clone http://<docker host ip or hostname>/git/myrepo.git

 *Note: There is a slightly differnt url used in retrieving the git repository in this method.
-This is in contrast to the git:// protocol used by git daemon.*
+This is in contrast to the git:// protocol used by git daemon.
+This process will require authentication to the http server on clone, pull, or push.
+See Authentication.*

 **Authentication:**